robbert-vdh/yabridge/README.md

   XEmbed [compatibility option](#compatibility-options) may help, but Wine's XEmbed implementation also introduces other rendering issues.

-There are also some third party extension features for both VST2.4 and VST3 that have not been implemented yet.
+There are also some (third party) plugin API extensions for that have not been implemented yet.
 See the [roadmap](./ROADMAP.md) for a list of future plans.

 ## Troubleshooting common issues